GradyConwell/resumeSite/ResumeWebsite/src/projects/router.md

 ---

 # Benchtop CNC Router
 This introduction... does not exist!
-Check back soon for updates.
-In the mean time, enjoy some pictures!
+As a consolation prize, enjoy some pictures.

 <img src="/assets/images/router_lathe_part_machining.png" alt="router machining aluminum panels for the ongoing lathe project" title="SME Eureka Part machining">